Pomegranate: benefits, dosage, contraindications

 Antiparasitic

 Some in vitro and in vivo research suggests that pomegranate extracts have potential antiparasitic activity against adult worms of Schistosoma mansoni.
-Other in vitro research, but not in vivo, has demonstrated the antiparasitic and antimalarial effects of pomegranate fruit peel, partly by inhibiting plasmepsin-2 (an enzyme that degrades hemoglobin from Plasmodium, parasites that cause malaria).
+Other in vitro, but not in vivo, studies have demonstrated antiparasitic and antimalarial effects of the pomegranate fruit rind, in part by inhibiting plasmepsin-2 (an enzyme that degrades hemoglobin from Plasmodium, the parasites that cause malaria).

 Usages associés

 Some preliminary research suggests that pomegranate has an anti-aging effect on the skin.
-An extract from the pomegranate peel may inhibit matrix metalloproteinase-1 (MMP-1, enzymes capable of breaking the peptide bonds of collagen) that destroys collagen in aging skin, and increase procollagen production activity by dermal fibroblasts.
-Pomegranate seed oil seems to stimulate the proliferation of keratinocytes (cells constituting 90% of the outer layer of the skin and appendages).
+An extract of pomegranate peel could inhibit matrix metalloproteinase-1 (MMP-1, enzymes capable of breaking peptide bonds in collagen), which destroys collagen in aged skin, and increase procollagen production activity by dermal fibroblasts.
+Pomegranate seed oil appears to stimulate the proliferation of keratinocytes (cells that make up 90% of the outer layer of the skin and skin appendages).
 In vitro, pomegranate extract led to an increase in collagen synthesis and a decrease in MMP-1 expression after UVB treatment of skin fibroblasts.
 Protective effects against UVA and UVB toxicity have been demonstrated in vitro.

 Usages associés